-Some of that growth even takes place throughout the course of Finally Feeling Young, with Robbins’ voice and perspective changing as the record goes on.
+Some of that very growth even takes place throughout Finally Feeling Young, with Robbins’ voice and perspective-changing as the record progresses.
 Recorded at Red Shed Sound in Boston and Nashville with producer Alex Fansel, Robbins makes sure to pay his respects to the classic American singer-songwriters from who he takes great inspiration.
 We’re talking about legendary artists such as James Taylor, Paul Simon, and Jackson Browne.
 With Finally Feeling Young, Robbins attempts to rekindle that vintage sound and make it fit within our current times.

-Discussing the writing and recording process for the song, Robbins said, “‘Finally Feeling Young’ is the title track and the last song I wrote for my upcoming record.
+Discussing the writing and recording process for the song, Robbins shares, “‘Finally Feeling Young’ is the title track and the last song I wrote for my upcoming record.
 I had been trying to write the last track for a long time, but none quite fit until I wrote this one.
 It just has a capstone feeling; the album chronicles a tumultuous period of my life, growing into myself and my music, and this song really encapsulates the feeling of the entire record.”

 It was his talent and his poise that helped land him an audition on NBC’s hit singing competition series The Voice in 2018, where he performed in front of judges Adam Levine, Kelly Clarkson, Blake Shelton, and Jennifer Hudson, as well as millions of viewers around the world.
-Now that he’s assumed Nashville as his current residence, Robbins should have no trouble in creating a lot of excitement for his unpretentious approach to his craft in The Music City, and beyond.
+Now that he’s assumed Nashville as his current residence, Robbins should have no trouble in creating a lot of excitement for his unpretentious approach to his craft in The Music City and beyond.